 Avoiding Medication Errors

 Every patient should work closely with their physicians, nurses and pharmacist to make the best use of medications.
-By being an informed patient, you can decrease the chance of medication errors and bad reactions.
+An informed patient can decrease the chance of medication errors and bad reactions.

-Ask your doctors and nurses about your medications—what they are, what they do, when they are given and their possible side effects.
+Ask your doctors and nurses about your medications.
+Ask what they are, what they do, when they are given and their possible side effects.
 Request any written information that is available.
 Get to know their color, size and dose.
 Let your nurse know if your medicines are late, look different or if you have any reactions to them.

 Tell your doctor or nurse if you have any allergies or have previously had a reaction to any drug or medicine.
 If you have an allergy or known history of drug reactions, please be sure the staff has given you a red allergy bracelet.